Past Events

 !!! seems it only displays well the 2nd time? ugh.

-This week’s hike will explore the Yellow Trail in Mt Archer Woods, led by Wendolyn Hill, Town of Lyme Open Space Coordinator and Lyme Land Trust board member.
+This week’s hike will explore the White and Yellow Trail in Mt Archer Woods, led by Wendolyn Hill, Town of Lyme Open Space Coordinator and Lyme Land Trust board member.
 The hike is a little more than 2 miles – about an hour long.
 Meet at the Mt Archer Woods Parking Lot.

 Rain cancels.